Ratatouille-Whiskers/OpenWhisker/CAD/Model Notes.md

 - re-centered Silicone Bearing Hole
 - added internal cut-out ring in bearing hole so that it can hold better
+- Shortened the Height by ~2mm therefore making the bearing space shorter too

 ## Whisker Socket